 Yep, two years immersed under the yarn stash.
 I hope you finish it faster than me!

-Learn more about the basic crochet stitch used and yarn below.
+Learn more about the basic crochet stitch and the chunky yarn below used to make this crochet blanket.

 If you’re looking for more quick projects, then you might also like my post about free crochet patterns that use bulky yarn, too.